theBoEffect/tbe_web/README.md

 # Personal Website

-This is the static website of theBoEffect LLC
+This is my personal website.